tanishqg5325/Mixed-Encryption/README.md

 A  public  key  infrastructure  (PKI)  is  an  arrangement  that binds public  keys  with  respective identities of entities (like people and organizations).
 The binding is established through a process of registration and issuance of certificates by a certificate authority (CA).
 The primary role of the CA is to digitally sign and publish the public key bound to a given user.
 This is done using the CA's own private key, so that trust in the user key relies on one's trust in the validity of the CA's key.

 Consider a mixed encryption scheme, which  combines asymmetric key  scheme with symmetric key scheme.
-We can define a mixed encryption scheme for transmitting a message m by user a A to a user B, as follows:
+We can define a mixed encryption scheme for transmitting a message m from user P to user Q, as follows:

 ### Definitions